raganwald-deprecated/homoiconic/2008-11-26/practical_recursive_combinators.md

 	Practicum.new.sum_squares([1, 2, 3, [[4,5], 6], [[[7]]]])
 		=> 140

 You can verify for yourself that no matter how many times you call `sum_squares`, you do not build those lambdas again.
+What we have just done is added partial application to `multirec` and `linrec`, which in turn allows us to ensure that he cost of constructing lambdas for our methods is only done when the method is defined, not every time it is called.

 Building on a legacy
 ---